Shakur Stevenson: Early career

 Stevenson turned professional on February 9, 2017, signing a promotional contract with Top Rank.
 He signed Andre Ward as his manager.

 Promoter Bob Arum told Ringtv that Stevenson would likely make his debut on a stacked card at the StubHub Center in Carson, California on April 22, 2017.
 Stevenson showed off his agility, defense and punching skills as he won his first professional fight against American boxer Edgar Brito.
 Stevenson won via fifth round technical decision.
 Brito was cut on the left eye after an accidental headbutt in round 2.
 In round 3, he was deducted a point for intentionally headbutting Stevenson.
 From his own intentional headbutts, Brito suffered a cut over his right eye.
 The ringside physician stopped the bout.
 Stevenson was ahead on all three judges scorecards and won every round.

-In an official press release on May 3, it was confirmed that Stevenson would make his Madison Square Garden debut on undercard of the Terence Crawford vs. Félix Díaz world light welterweight championship fight on May 20, 2017.
-His opponent was announced as Argentine boxer Carlos Suarez (6-3-2, 1 KO).
+In an official press release on May 3, it was confirmed that Stevenson would make his Madison Square Garden debut on undercard of the Terence Crawford vs. Félix Díaz on May 20, 2017.
+His opponent was announced as Argentine boxer Carlos Suarez (6–3–2, 1 KO).
 Stevenson won the bout after 2 minutes and 35 seconds of the first round.
 Suarez was knocked down before the stoppage.
 Stevenson's third bout took place at the Pinnacle Bank Arena in Lincoln, Nebraska, again on the undercard of Terence Crawford, this time his unification fight against Julius Indongo on August 19, 2017.
-Stevenson fought his second straight Argentine opponent, David Michel Paz (4-3) in a scheduled six-round fight.
+Stevenson fought his second straight Argentine opponent, David Michel Paz (4–3) in a scheduled six-round fight.
 Stevenson easily outpointed Paz over 6 rounds winning 60–53 on all three scorecards.
 In round 5, Paz was knocked down following a straight left.
 Stevenson seemed comfortable and patient in letting the fight go the distance.
-On November 20, Top Rank confirmed 26-year-old Mexican Oscar Mendoza (4-2, 2 KOs) as Stevenson's opponent, which would take place on the undercard of Vasiliy Lomachenko vs. Guillermo Rigondeaux on December 9, 2017, at the Madison Square Garden Theater in New York City, New York.
+On November 20, Top Rank confirmed 26-year-old Mexican Oscar Mendoza (4–2, 2 KOs) as Stevenson's opponent, which would take place on the undercard of Vasiliy Lomachenko vs. Guillermo Rigondeaux on December 9, 2017, at the Madison Square Garden Theater in New York City, New York.

-Stevenson's first fight for 2018 was announced on February 7 to take place at the Grand Sierra Resort and Casino's Grand Theater in Reno, Nevada on February 16 against Juan Tapia (8-1, 3 KOs) in a scheduled 8 round bout.
+Stevenson's first fight for 2018 was announced on February 7 to take place at the Grand Sierra Resort and Casino's Grand Theater in Reno, Nevada on February 16 against Juan Tapia (8–1, 3 KOs) in a scheduled 8 round bout.
 Stevenson easily outpointed Tapia, winning 80–72 on all three judges' scorecards.
 Stevenson showed defensive improvements in the fight, boxed with his jab and worked to the body.
 He used the distance well, allowing Tapia to land only one punch at a time.